fbpx

 8. Evidence-Based Medicine Era (2010–2025)

-Beginning in 2010, vibration therapy’s history entered a new stage that was centered on clinical integration and scientific research.
+Beginning in 2010, Vibration Therapy’s history entered a new stage that was centered on clinical integration and scientific research.

 There has been more research, treatment methods have become standardized, and the therapy is more widely adopted in healthcare.

-Key Development in this Era:
+Key Development in the Era

 • Osteoporosis